Sequentially compact space

 In mathematics, a topological space $X$ is sequentially compact if every sequence of points in $X$ has a convergent subsequence converging to a point in $X$.

-Every metric space is naturally a topological space, and for metric spaces, the notions of compactness and sequential compactness are equivalent (if one assumes countable choice).
+Every metric space is naturally a topological space, and for metric spaces, the notions of compactness and sequential compactness are equivalent (using the axiom of countable choice).
 However, there exist sequentially compact topological spaces that are not compact, and compact topological spaces that are not sequentially compact.

 Examples and properties

 The space of all real numbers with the standard topology is not sequentially compact; the sequence $(s_n)$ given by $s_n = n$ for all natural numbers $n$ is a sequence that has no convergent subsequence.